- What is a Loan Estimate disclosure Statement and why do I receive it?

-No. We would love for you to do business with Fairway and if there are any problems, please consult with your loan officer or our Sr. Vice President/Branch Manager-Joel Hammond.
+No. We would love for you to do business with Fairway Independent Mortgage Corp in Houston Texas and if there are any problems, please consult with your loan officer or our Branch Manager-James Ward.
 The only commitment you have is when you have completed the signatures on the closing documents and the loan funds.

 - Where will I be closing, how much do I bring to close and can I bring a personal check?

 The contract will specify where you will be closing.
-3-5 days prior to closing Fairway will contact you regarding how much to bring and to bring it in the form of a cashiers check made payable to the title company.
-You can have a check of up to $1000.00 for any difference in the amount you are told and the actual amount needed.
+3-5 days prior to closing Fairway Independent Mortgage Corp will contact you regarding how much to bring and to bring it in the form of a cashiers check made payable to the title company.
+You can have a personal check of up to $1,000.00 for any difference in the amount you are told and the actual amount needed.

 - How will I be updated on my loan?